mdbenito/paperwhy/content/post/martius_extrapolation_2016.md

 1, \ldots, K \}$) for joint optimization.

-Because these values might correspond to (possibly poor) local optima subject to the initial values of the parameters, multiple runs are used to “estimate error bars”.
+Because these values might correspond to (possibly poor) local optima subject to the initial values of the parameters, multiple runs are used to "estimate error bars".

 ### Some ideas